Pierre Houde

-Pierre Houde (born July 14, 1957) is a Canadian play-by-play sports announcer for RDS.
-He has announced broadcasts of Montreal Canadiens games since 1989.
+Pierre Houde (born 14 July 1957) is a Canadian play-by-play sports announcer for Réseau des sports (RDS).
+He has announced broadcasts of Montreal Canadiens games since 1989, and received the Foster Hewitt Memorial Award in 2024, in recognition from the Hockey Hall of Fame for his broadcasting career.

+Early life

+Houde started his broadcasting career at CKOI-FM as a weekend DJ when he was 20 years old and still going to HEC Montréal.
+His first sports broadcasting was doing half-time NFL broadcasts in French as a freelancer.
+Houde was one of the original staff at RDS when it started in September 1989.

+Hockey broadcast career

+Houde has announced broadcasts of Montreal Canadiens games since 1989.
 Over the years he was partnered with Pierre Bouchard and Yvon Pedneault.
 From 2007 to 2011, his partner was former Canadiens' player Benoît Brunet.
 In 2009, Joël Bouchard was his and Brunet's partners, but when Bouchard left for the Blainville-Boisbriand Armada in 2011, he was replaced by former NHL goaltender Marc Denis.
 Houde also broadcasts Formula One Races at the same station along with Bertrand Houle.

-Houde's goal call is "Le tir, et le but!" ("A shot, and a goal!") after every Canadiens goal, though depending on the moment he stretches "but" out for as long as ten seconds.
+Houde's goal call is "Le tir, et le but!" ("The shot, and the goal!") after every Canadiens goal, though depending on the moment he stretches "but" out for as long as ten seconds.
 Other calls are "Eh bien, coup de théâtre, ma parole!" which he often uses when unbelievable situations occur and "Les rouges s'éteignent... et on roule!!" at the start of a Formula One Grand Prix.

 Houde does hockey play by plays on Le Hockey Du Samedi Soir, Le Hockey Du Mardi Soir, Le Hockey Du Jeudi Soir and any other days the Canadiens play.